apskhem/cratesinquire/README.md

 ## What It Can Do?

-- Fetches data from crates.io's API and visualize the data.
+- Fetches data from crates.io's APIs and visualizes the data.
 - Displays extra crate data, extended from crate.io.
 - Displays data diagram comparison.
 - Displays crate dependencies in depth.